If you have a long string of debts that feel overwhelming to manage, you might be asking yourself, “Should I consolidate my debt?”

 If you can check those three boxes (all of them!), I do hereby qualify you as someone who may consider consolidation.
 The numbers make sense and your behavior has changed.

 Living paycheck to paycheck and feel out of control financially?
-Create a spending plan with You Need a Budget.
+Create a spending plan with a free 34-day trial of YNAB.
 Take back control of your financial life for good.